michelmany/vw-dataflow/README.md

 ### Tools Involved

 - **GitHub Copilot**: Used for autocomplete suggestions and boilerplate generation.
-- **ChatGPT**: Used for architecture validation, code scaffolding, and problem-solving discussions.
+- **ChatGPT**: Used for architecture validation, code scaffolding, performance optimization, and problem-solving discussions.
+- **AI-Assisted Testing**: AI helped generate and refine **unit and integration tests** based on human-provided input and project requirements.

 ### Integration with Human Input

-All suggestions were reviewed, refactored, or rewritten to match project goals and architectural decisions.
-More detailed documentation on AI usage — including examples, customizations, and trade-offs — will be added at the end of the project.

-> 📝 Full AI usage documentation will be completed before the final delivery.
+All AI-generated suggestions were **reviewed, validated, and customized** to align with the project's goals, coding standards, and micro framework architecture.
+Tests were written with **AI assistance guided by human-defined scenarios and expected behaviors**, ensuring accuracy and relevance.

 ## License